TingleDinkle/CCNA-PREP/README.md

-# Notes-for-Networking
+# ROAD TO CCNA
-My notes while I'm learning about networks!
+My notes while I'm learning about networks, and materials to gain CCNA.

 Also some labs and assignments.